binkley/homebrewery-files/witch.md

 You automatically learn **Augury**, and it counts as a Witch spell for you.
 You can cast it **as a ritual only**, even if you don&rsquo;t have it prepared.

+{note}
+Bird flocks, tea leaves, lay of the cards &mdash;the auspices don't lie, they're only misread.
+{note}

 In addition, choose one other ritual spell from any full caster&rsquo;s spell list (Bard, Cleric, Druid, Sorcerer, Warlock, or Wizard) of 3rd level or lower.
 This spell counts as a Witch spell for you, and you can cast it **as a ritual only**, even if you don&rsquo;t have it prepared.<br>

 You may change this spell whenever you gain a level in this class, reflecting a shift in your coven&rsquo;s knowledge or priorities.